gvwilson/sensibleadventures/santas/santas.md

 "I know you did," Gran-Granna said gently.
 "What about your elves?"

-"Out through the back chimney."
+"Out through the chimney, somewhere safe."
 The second santa shifted and winced, then waved Gran-Granna off a second time.
-"They're safe,
+"At least,
-or at least as safe as anyone right now."
+as safe as anyone right now."

-And then she turned her gaze on Finner and something very much like a mild electric shock ran down their spine.
+She turned her gaze on Finner.
+Something very much like a mild electric shock ran down their spine.
 "And who's this?" she asked.

 Before anyone could answer there was another pair of *thumps* upstairs.